 7-6, in addition to being relatively hard to find, is an auto-scroller that has you jumping on the heads of large Para-Buzzies for the entire level.
 There's rarely any solid ground, and most of the Para-Buzzies aren't that big, so one slip will usually send you back to the beginning.
 Oh!
 And no midway flag.
 Enjoy.

 3-4 is also known to be difficult, since it takes place mostly on giant moving blocks of ice.
 One wrong slip and you'll be crushed or fall into a bottomless pit.
 And because of a thing the developers did with the secret exits, you're forced to play through it twice.
+Thankfully the second run is much easier than the first.

 2-4, also known as the level with that wretched sandstorm.
 A good chunk of the level will be spent pinned down against a wall, waiting for the wind to stop blowing.
 Just getting through the level is a pain, but getting all the Star Coins and the secret exit as well is...an exercise in patience, considering how easy it is to slip up and die, ruin your chances of getting them, or both.
 It doesn't help that the secret exit is at the end of the level.

-In New Super Mario Bros.
-Wii, we have the final fight with Bowser.
+The final fight with Bowser.
 We know he's the final boss and all, but the battle has two absolutely HUGE surprises that makes the battle so much harder than it has to be.

 One, when you get to the final door, you have to run through this huge, completely empty hallway.
 It's really long and boring, so you're tempted to just throw caution to the wind and blindly rush through it to get to the boss room.
 Here's the surprise: It's a trick to get you to a lower power level.
 If you just run down the hallway without caution, then one of Bowser's randomly-spawning giant fireballs will hit you.